kreon800/shaiyaEP6/README.md

 # Shaiya Episode 6

-An open-source effort to make episode 5 servers compatible with episode 6 clients.
+An open source effort to make episode 5 servers compatible with episode 6 clients.

 ## Environment